chopgye/ics-calendar-parser/README.md

 ## How it works (under the hood)

-* Calendar parsing, validation, and modification is done using a [*~2k loc* library written entriely in C](https://github.com/chopgye/CIS2750/blob/master/CalendarApp/parser/src/CalendarParser.c)
+* Calendar parsing, validation, and modification is done using a [*~2k loc* library written entriely in C](https://github.com/chopgye/ics-calendar-parser/blob/master/CalendarApp/parser/src/CalendarParser.c)
-* Users can upload or interact with existing calendars by hitting numerous [API endpoints made with NodeJS](https://github.com/chopgye/CIS2750/blob/master/CalendarApp/app.js)
+* Users can upload or interact with existing calendars by hitting numerous [API endpoints made with NodeJS](https://github.com/chopgye/ics-calendar-parser/blob/master/CalendarApp/app.js)
-* Users can view Calendars, Events, and Alarms in the [client made with HTML/CSS/JavaScript](https://github.com/chopgye/CIS2750/tree/master/CalendarApp/public)
+* Users can view Calendars, Events, and Alarms in the [client made with HTML/CSS/JavaScript](https://github.com/chopgye/ics-calendar-parser/tree/master/CalendarApp/public)
 * There was also a filtering component made with MySQL - but it is not included here for security purposes

-## What it looks like
+## Demo

 <img src="calendargif.gif" width="100%">